stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

 Moreover, a brief explanation of ggplot.
 It is a package that can be loaded in R studio used to generate different type of graphs.
-The first argument is always the tibble where your data set is store, then you will set the aesthetic mapping (with aes()), the first two variables are the x and the y axis, then you can add parameters like color and fill that are related to your variables.
+The first argument is always the tibble where your data set is stored, then you will set the aesthetic mapping (with aes()), the first two variables are the x and the y axis, then you can add parameters like color and fill that are related to your variables.
 You then add on layers named geoms